mostafizurtaif/DOM-practice/README.md

 # DOM-practice

-It comprise of HTML, CSS and JavaScript DOM practice projects.
+It comprises of HTML, CSS and JavaScript DOM practice projects.